-Status Achieved Achieved Achieved Achieved Achieved Achieved Not achieved Result to June 2021 The score for the year ending June 2021 is 66% agree (scores of 7 to 10).
+Status Achieved Achieved Achieved Achieved Achieved Achieved Not achieved Result to June 2021 The score for the year ending June 2021 is 68% agree (scores of 7 to 10).
 This will be the benchmark for next year.
 The score for the year ending June 2021 is 72% agree (scores of 6 to 10).
 This will be the benchmark for next year.
 The score for the year ending June 2020 is 79% agree (scores of 6 to 10).
 This will be the benchmark for next year.
 The score for the year ending June 2021 is +17.
 The score for the year ending June 2021 is +11.
 The score for the year ending June 2021 is +37.
 This research was put on hold until there is more information available regarding the cruise sector restart.
 2020-2021 Goal (June 2021) Continue to monitor and report on residents' perceptions and use information to set new benchmarks for future years.
 Continue to monitor and report on residents' perceptions and use information to set new benchmarks for future years.
 Continue to monitor and report on residents' perceptions and use information to set new benchmarks for future years.
 Continue to monitor and report on residents' satisfaction and use information to set new benchmarks for future years.
 Continue to monitor and report on residents' satisfaction and use information to set new benchmarks for future years.
 Continue to monitor and report on residents' satisfaction and use information to set new benchmarks for future years.
 Measure satisfaction with the tourism industry in Te Moananui ā Tol the Coastal Bay of Plenty.
 Baseline Tauranga: The score for the YE June 2020 is 76% agree (scores of 7 to 10).
 Western Bay of Plenty: The score for YE June 2020 is 72% agree (scores of 6 to 10).
 Whakatāne: The score for the YE June 2019 is 75% agree (scores of 7 to 10).
 Tauranga: The score for the YEJune 2020 is +27.
 Western Bay of Plenty: The score for the YE June 2020 is +13.
-Whakatāne: The score for the YE June 2019 is +50.
+Whakatāne: The score for the YEJune 2019 is +50.
 No current baseline data- a new measure is to be implemented in 2020/21.
 Data Source Tauranga City Council residents' satisfaction survey results.
-Western Bay of Plenty District Council residents' satisfaction survey results.
+Western Bay of Plenty District Council residents' Satisfaction survey results.
 Whakatāne District Council residents' satisfaction survey results.
 Tauranga City Council residents' satisfaction survey results.
-Westem Bay of Plenty District Council residents' satisfaction survey results.
+Western Bay of Plenty District Council residents' satisfaction survey results.
 Whakatāne District Council residents' satisfaction survey results.
 Research results.
-Performance Measures Measure and understand residents' sentiment towards tourism.
-This is measured by the percentage of residents who agree that tourism who agree that tourism has a positive impact on the community.
-Residents provide a rating of 1 to 10, where 1 is strongly disagree and 10 is strongly agree. vere: seriminar may be impacted by the COVID-19 pandemic and perceptions of the link to international visitors.
-Residents' likelihood to recommend the city or district as a holiday, destination, using the Net Promoter Score TM .
+Performance Measures or district as a holiday destination, using the Net Promoter Score TM .
 Note: Sentiment may be impacted by the COVID-19 pandemic and perceptions of the link to international visitors.
-Undertake research to further explore perceptions of the tourism industry (gartfoularly cuties) among the local among the local community (via Vital Signs and/or other projects).
+Undertake research to further explore perceptions of the tourism industry (particularly cruise) among the local among the local community (via Vital Signs and/or other projects).